We Have Represented Hundreds of People Who Were charged with Crimes of Violence

 Simple assault is a second degree misdemeanor with a maximum sentence of 90 days in jail.
 The difference between an assault and battery is that an assault generally does not involve any contact but involves a threat to do violence to another person while having the ability to do so, and creating a well-founded fear in the other person that violence is about to take place.
 A battery is actually touching or striking someone against their will.
 Battery is generally a first degree misdemeanor carrying a maximum sentence of up to a year in jail.
 Felony battery is discussed below.

 A deadly weapon can be a gun, a knife, or anything which could cause serious injury.
-Often times an issue in aggravated assault accusations is the so-called “weapon” and whether it is a deadly weapon or not.
-Another issue which should be explored is whether the person had the apparent ability to carry out the threat.
+A defense to be looked at in aggravated assault accusations is whether the so-called “weapon” is a ‘deadly’ weapon or not.
+Another defense which should be explored is whether the person really had the apparent ability to carry out the threat.
 Were they too far away, were they not serious?
 What about the so called victim’s credibility or motive to make something up?

 Aggravated assault is a third-degree felony carrying a maximum of of a five-year prison sentence.
-However, aggravated assault with a firearm can carry a minimum mandatory 3 year prision sentence.
 Simple assault is a second-degree misdemeanor with a maximum penalty of 60 days in the County jail.

 Battery / Aggravated Battery/Felony Battery